thorchh/myPillBox/README.md

 ### Inspiration 💡
 Medical errors are a critical concern in healthcare, especially after patients leave the hospital.
-The myPillBox project was born out of the necessity to leverage technology in reducing such errors.
+The myPillBox project was born out of the necessity to leverage technology to reduce such errors.
 Recognizing the challenges faced by both healthcare professionals and patients, we aimed to create a solution that empowers users to manage their medications effectively.

 ### What it does 🚀
 myPillBox is a comprehensive medication management platform with three key features: Pillbox, Pillvision, and User Profile.